Schedule a Tour (208) 806-2880 Mid-Year transfers available for some classes for 2024/2025

 She owned her own state-aligned preschool for 11 years with an after school program and summer camp that ran year around.
 Cheryl then went on to the Wood River YMCA and became the Associate Director of Child Care.
 She volunteered and coached Girls on the Run and Boys Soccer.
 For the past three years, Cheryl has been a substitute teacher for BCSD as well as a first grade summer school teacher.

-She has a love and passion for the youth in the valley and is looking forward to having the opportunity as a long term 2nd grade substitute to serve and be part of the Syringa family.
+She has a love and passion for the youth in the valley and is looking forward to having the opportunity as a paraprofessional to serve and be part of the Syringa family.

 Shannon Harris